janscience/climategermany/README.md

 ![air_temp_mean](images/air_temp_mean.png)

-Well, mean air temperature is steadily raising from about 1980 on!
+Well, quite obviously, mean air temperature is steadily raising from about 1980 on.
+The mean air temperature in Germany is already about 2°C higher than before 1980!

 See also [wikipedia](https://de.wikipedia.org/wiki/Zeitreihe_der_Lufttemperatur_in_Deutschland)